rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     service keystone stop
     systemctl disable apache2.service

 Apache uses wsgi, however NGINX has no direct wsgi support.
 Instead there are several projects that bring wsgi functionality to NGINX.
-We will use the uwsgi packages provided by Ubuntu.
+We will use the uwsgi packages provided by the Ubuntu operating system.
 Install the NGINX server and other required packages:

     apt-get install -y nginx libgd-tools nginx-doc python-django-uwsgi uwsgi uwsgi-core uwsgi-emperor uwsgi-plugin-python

-Since Ubuntu usually starts services when the package is installed, stop the nginx service until we get it configured:
+Since the Ubuntu operating system usually starts services when the package is installed, stop the nginx service until we get it configured:

     service nginx stop